Skip to main content

 Six weeks to the nearest port.
 The galaxy on the other side of the hull is not somewhere anyone survives on their own.

-So they circle each other.
-You watch one take the other's shift without being asked.
 You watch the crew go carefully quiet whenever those two end up in the same room.

-The crew noticed before anyone admitted it.
-Of course they did.
 These are people who have kept each other alive long enough to catch every small signal without being told.

 You are on the outside looking in at something fragile and forming, and it is agonizing, and you cannot put the book down.